anhy999/.github-2/CODE_OF_CONDUCT.md

 - We will not name harassment victims without their consent.
 At our discretion, we may publicly name a person about whom we’ve received harassment complaints, or privately warn third parties about them, if we believe that doing so will increase the safety of the Algolia Community or the general public.

 ### Code of Conduct Feedback

+The Algolia Community Code of Conduct is a living document.
+It will grow with the Algolia Community to ensure we are providing a safe, inclusive, welcoming, and harassment-free space and experience for all community participants.

 Feedback is always appreciated!
 You can create an [issue in the Github repository](https://github.com/algolia/community-code-of-conduct/issues).

-The Algolia Community Code of Conduct is a living document.
-It will grow with the Algolia Community to ensure we are providing a safe, inclusive, welcoming, and harassment-free space and experience for all community participants.
+Please note that by sending us your feedback, you grant us a non-exclusive, perpetual, irrevocable, transferable license to use the feedback and ideas generated from the feedback without any restrictions, attribution, or compensation to you

 ### Sources
 "Keen IO Community Code of Conduct", [https://github.com/keen/community-code-of-conduct](https://github.com/keen/community-code-of-conduct)